-Alameda County Juvenile Hall is a 24-hour secure detention facility capable of housing 299 minors.
-Located on county property in San Leandro, CA, the facility is staffed by counselors who supervise the minors and are responsible for their care, custody and control.
+Alameda County Juvenile Hall is a 24-hour secure detention facility capable of housing 358 minors.
+Located on county property in San Leandro, CA, the facility is staffed by Juvenile Institutional Officers who supervise the minors and are responsible for their care, custody and control.
 Juvenile Hall is a temporary holding facility for minors awaiting court and is operated in accordance with the regulations set forth in the California Minimum Standards for Juvenile Facilities, Title 15.
-Services include but are not limited to academic programming, medical and behavioral health care, organized recreation, religious services and volunteer services provided by private citizens and community-based organizations.
+Services include but are not limited to academic programming, medical and behavioral health care, organized recreation, religious and volunteer services and programming facilitated by a compliment of community-based organizations.
 Services within the Juvenile Hall include:

 - Alternatives to Detention: In response to the growing numbers of minors booked into Alameda County's Juvenile Hall, the Probation Department instituted strategies to reduce the number of admissions.
 A comprehensive risk assessment was introduced to determine which young offenders were appropriate for detention and which could be safely managed without being locked up prior to and during their court proceedings.
-The current detention alternatives include home supervision and use of Global Positioning Satellite (GPS) monitoring devices for minors released from the Juvenile Hall during the adjudication process.
+Current detention alternatives include home supervision and use of Global Positioning Satellite (GPS) monitoring devices for minors released from Juvenile Hall during the adjudication process.

 - Write to Read Program: Local and renowned authors inspire youth to read, learn and change their lives.
-The program provides relevant, informative, high-quality books, which are available for, check out by the youth in classrooms and housing units.
-Through a grant from Reading is Fundamental they also receive books to take with them when they are released from custody.
+The program provides relevant, informative, high-quality books, which are available for check out by the youth in classrooms and housing units.

-- The Mind Body Awareness Program: Mindful based techniques are taught through meditation and yoga to the detained youth.
+- Mind Body Awareness Program: Mindful based techniques are taught through meditation and yoga to the detained youth.

-- The Beat Within: A writing and conversation program.
-Workshops are conducted in each living unit and a magazine that features the youth writings is published weekly.
+- The Beat Within: Creative writing workshops are conducted resulting in a magazine that features the work of the participating youth.

 CAMP WILMONT SWEENEY

-Special Programs and Services Designed for Camp Sweeney Residents:
+Special Programs and Services for Camp Sweeney Residents include:

 WEEKEND TRAINING ACADEMY (WETA)

-The Weekend Training Academy (WETA) is a juvenile court or probation officer ordered alternative to detention that provides community service opportunities as well as Social Values Training for youth who are ordered into the program.
-WETA is comprised of three program options that youth may be assigned to as follows:
+The Weekend Training Academy (WETA) is a court ordered alternative to detention that provides community service opportunities as well as life skills programming for youth who are ordered into the program.
+Youth remain in their homes are ordered to successfully attend and complete a specified number of weekend sessions.